DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-header-row.md

 // import { TableHeaderRow } from '@devexpress/dx-react-grid-bootstrap3';
 ```

-For the advanced use cases import the themeless plugin:
+If you want to use custom components, you can import the themeless plugin:

 ```js
 import { TableHeaderRow } from '@devexpress/dx-react-grid';